✦ Blog·7 min read

 • Specific topics, modules, or skills from your qualifications that link to the degree

-• Evidence that your studies have stretched beyond the basic syllabus (EPQ, wider reading, competitions, academic enrichment programmes)
+• Evidence that your studies have stretched beyond the basic syllabus (EPQ, wider reading, competitions, enrichment programmes)

 • A connecting thread between your subjects and the course you are applying for